Modern offices must be flexible, adaptive, and centered around how individuals, teams, and organizations actually work.

 Flexible office design, also known as hoteling, multi-space, or hot-desking, aims to provide workspaces that can adapt to the changing needs of its occupants.
 Incorporating custom-designed, modular and adjustable furniture, equipment, and technology into the floorplan facilitates flexibility.

-Flexible work environments empower and enable workers to find their focused workflow just as easily as collaborating with colleagues.
+These work environments empower and enable workers to find their focused workflow just as easily as collaborating with colleagues.
 A simple reconfiguration of the office’s layout, convertible by the build, will enable the company as a whole to adapt to changing, unknown needs in the future.

 To understand how flexible office design came to be, it is critical to unpack the benefits and downsides of the open office design.

 An open office design is more cost-effective and leads to more efficient use of space.
 It can also improve team camaraderie, breed creativity, remove the barrier between managers and employees, and bring in more natural light.
-But an open design can lead to anxiety in employees--many employees feel like they are always on “display”--and make it hard to work on projects that require focus.
+But an open design can lead to anxiety in employees–many employees feel like they are always on “display”–and make it hard to work on projects that require focus.

 A closed office design gives employees privacy and a sense of autonomy over their work.
 It can improve productivity by providing employees with a distraction-free environment where they can focus.
 However, a closed design can also lead to wasted space, is expensive, and can lead to employee isolation.